RazorSh4rk/OpenDucky/README.md

 Script language and IDE for an open source Rubber Ducky

 ### Arduino compatible
-Compatible with attiny chip board like the Digispark, porting to Arduino boards is TODO
+Compatible with any attiny chip board like the Digispark, porting to Arduino boards is TODO

 ### Easy
 There are only 6 commands